luizeduardocarvalho/bezier-curve-c/README.md

 # Bezier Curve Simulation

-To run use `make` and `./game`.

-If you want to restart the simulation, press R.
+## Run
+This project has a Makefile, to run the simulation just use `make run`.

+## Hotkeys
+- R &rarr; restart the simulation.